RandyParedis/autoplay/docs/Configuration.md

        contained within the stave.
 Options for this algorithm are `pitch.min` and `pitch.max`, representing the ranges of the jumps.
        - Anything else will generate completely random pitches within the entire music range.
+    - `options`: An object, representing the additional options of the above-mentioned algorithms.
+    - `rest-ratio`: A floating point number, representing the approximated percentage of notes that should be turned into rests.<br>_(**Note:** This percentage is merely an approximation and thus is not a precise representation of the exact percentage.)_
  - `export`: A small sub-tree, containing some values for exporting to MusicXML.
 When using the string `@VERSION@` in the elements of this sub-tree, the current version of autoplay will be used.